 I wrote this tune after jamming all night long at the IBMA Show in Louisville, Kentucky, with instrumental wizard and life long friend, Billy Constable.
 Inspired, I just couldn’t stop pickin’ that early morning and spontaneously ended up playing this tune.

 - Hoot Owl Hop

-When I lived in California, warm summer night brought hoot owls to the eucalyptus trees every year.
+When I lived in California, warm summer nights brought hoot owls to the eucalyptus trees every year.
 I often heard them and occasionally saw them.
-Seems like the name fit the tune.
+Seems like the name fits the tune.

 - Jessy‘s Fancy

 My daughter, Jessy, heard me working out this tune in my backyard one day.
 She said, “What’s that Dad?
 It’s beautiful.”
 First time I ever got my daughter’s attention playing mandolin, so this one is dedicated to her.
 She still loves to hear it played.

 This is the name of the Arkansas River rapids in Colorado where my family took a fast moving whitewater rafting trip.
 We were barely hangin’ on.
 The perfect title for a wild ride of a tune.